 All charges are due at registration.
 Registration is not complete until business office approval is granted.
-All ELI students must pre-pay tuition online at www.faulkner. edu/ELI.
+All ELI students must pre-pay tuition online at www.faulkner.edu/ELI.
 Faulkner University accepts MasterCard, Visa, Discover, and American Express.
 ELI students may also pay any additional Faulkner fees with a check, traveler's check or credit card.
 Checks must be made payable to Faulkner University and must identify the student for whom the payment is made.
-Books are available from MBS Bookstore on Blackboard, and must be purchased separately.
+Books and supplies are available from Follett Bookstore on campus, and must be purchased separately.
 A fee is assessed for each returned check.
 If a student has checks returned, subsequent payments must be in cash or money order.